huckiyang/Voice2Series-Reprogramming/README.md

 - No offiline acoustic feature extraction and all layers are differentiable.

-- updated: if you have used the ECG 200 in this code, please git pull and refer to the issue for [one reported label loading error](https://github.com/huckiyang/Voice2Series-Reprogramming/issues/1). (has been fixed)
+- updated: if you have used the `ECG 200` dataset in this code, please `git pull` and refer to the issue for [one reported label loading error](https://github.com/huckiyang/Voice2Series-Reprogramming/issues/1). (has been fixed)

 ### Environment